 - Communication measures used to educate employees, such as this course.

 What exactly are Bloodborne Pathogens?

 Bloodborne pathogens are basically any germ or organism that resides in an infected person’s bloodstream.
-These pathogens may be transmitted by any substance that may contain blood, including sneeze droplets, urine, feces, seminal fluid and all other bodily fluids.
+These pathogens may be transmitted by any substance that may contain blood, including sneeze droplets, urine, feces, seminal fluid, vomit, and all other bodily fluids.

 Most bloodborne pathogens do not cause immediate symptoms, but they can still be transmitted to other individuals.
 Furthermore, some bloodborne pathogens can result in death.

 A closer look at Bloodborne Pathogens:

 Hepatitis B and C Viruses

 The symptoms of Hepatitis B and C include jaundice (yellowing of the skin and whites of the eyes), fatigue, abdominal pain, nausea, vomiting, diarrhea, loss of appetite, and liver damage.

 There is a vaccine available for Hepatitis B. If you have not been vaccinated previously, an employer is required to provide one if you may be exposed to Hepatitis B. It is part of a three-set series, and each dose must be spaced out by approximately one month.